 10.1.2 The replacement price of a Communicator voting keypad is £400 + VAT.

-10.1.3 Voting keypads not returned within 1 week of an event will be invoiced.
-If keypads are returned after 1 week, a credit will be held on account against future business.
+10.2 Voting keypads or smart wearable devices not returned within 1 week of an event will be invoiced.
+If undamaged keypads or wearables are returned after 1 week, a credit will be held on account against future business.
 No cash refunds will be provided.

-11.1 For the duration of the event, any Crystal devices lost, stolen or damaged are the responsibility of the client.
-The replacement price of a Crystal Laptop is £300 + VAT and a replacement Crystal iPad is £400 + VAT.
+11.2 For the duration of the event, any Crystal iPads or laptops lost, stolen or damaged are the responsibility of the client.
+The replacement price of an iPad is £400 + VAT and the replacement price of a laptop is £300 + VAT.